-- Sleek torpedo-shaped body for fast movement.
+- Has a sleek torpedo-shaped body for fast movement.

 - Dorsal and anal fins are bright yellow giving the fish its name.

-- Difficult to distinguish from other tuna species except for the elongated, sickle-shaped dorsal and anal fins found on large adults
+- Difficult to distinguish from other tuna species except for the elongated, sickle-shaped dorsal and anal fins found on large adults.

-- Can grow to be 1.8 m (6 feet) long and over 180 kg (400 lbs)
+- Can grow to be 1.8 m (6 feet) long and over 180 kg (400 lbs).

 - Can travel across the entire ocean basin.

 - Fast growing, with a somewhat short life span of 6 to 7 years.

 - Most yellowfin tunas are mature enough to reproduce around age 2 or 3.